FlorianStuettgen/FlorianStuettgen/README.md

 They appear as plausible forecasts, schedules, change positions, and risk allowances that stop agreeing once they are traced back to the underlying detail.

-I reconstruct those positions from supplied project-controls evidence, test them against explicit controls, and show where the conclusion breaks—down to the source record, control, and required action.
+I reconstruct those positions from the supplied project-controls evidence, test them against explicit controls, and show where the conclusion breaks down to the source record, control, and required action.

 A typical review provides: